jlapeyre/DotCall.jl/README.md

 The main motivation is to make it easy to call many functions with short names without bringing them into scope.
 For example `s.x(1)`, `s.y(3)`,  `s.z(3)`, etc. We want to do this without claiming `x`, `y`, `z`, and many others.
-This is all the package does despite being called CBOO.jl.
+This is all the package does despite being called CBOOCall.jl.
 It doesn't offer other features of typical OO systems.
 This package writes a `getproperty` method.
-So any other OO features that need to be in `getproperty` might go in CBOO.jl
+So any other OO features that need to be in `getproperty` might go in CBOOCall.jl

 A requirement is no performance penalty.
 Benchmarking the code in the test suite shows no performance penalty.
 But, there may be some lurking.